nkoiv/mists/documentation/projectDescription.md

 ###Combat mechanics
 TODO: Plan and implement mechanics for how damage is calculated.
 Is there armour?
 Can mobs dodge/parry attacks?

+##Multiplayer
+Multiplayer is done by client-server model, where one player hosts the game and others join in on it.
+The player hosting the game handles all the AI-routines and random elements, and relays the deterministic results to the connected players.
+The actual networking is handled by KryoNet (https://github.com/EsotericSoftware/kryonet), for which the licence information is included in the LICENCE.txt

+Players (including the Server-player) can assign Tasks to their character (fex.
+"Move right" or "Toggle object with ID 10001"), which the server the validates, mimics and performs.
+To reduce input latency, the tasks players do are executed before validation, and the rollbacked if the server refuses to perform them.
+In practice this might result in some "ghosting" or "rubberbanding" if for example player on a slow connection thinks he can move through a doorway that just got blocked by another creature.

+All the sent objects are registered for Kryo inside the LocationNetwork.java.
+On rough level they're mainly split between various game objects (which the server sends to client when it spawns or updates one) and actions, mostly composed of Task-class objects.
+Identifying map objects and tasks is done with LocationID identifier, which is also the key for handling Location specific objects in general (location.getMapObject(int locationID), etc).

 ##Testing
 Testing the game is done from two directions: Unit tests inside the Maven project, performing GUI testing by playing the game.
 * Unit tests are enhanced by PIT mutation, documentation for which can be found under the [mists/documentation/pit-reports/ -folder](https://github.com/nkoiv/mists/tree/master/documentation/pit-reports).